Pharma company announced voluntary recall earlier this month.

 Several medications used to treat hypothyroidism have been recalled according to an announcement earlier this month by the U.S. Food and Drug Administration (FDA).

-Westminster Pharmaceuticals LLC, a company that manufactures levothyroxine (LT4) and liothyronine (LT3) voluntarily recalled these medications.
+Westminster Pharmaceuticals LLC, a company that manufactures levothyroxine (LT4) and liothyronine (LT3)

 Hypothyroidism, or underactive thyroid, is when the thyroid gland doesn’t make enough thyroid hormones for your body’s needs.
 The thyroid gland resides in your neck.
 The hormones it produces are used to control the way the body utilizes energy.